CuteLeon/HackSystem/README.md

 ### Apply Pending Database Migrations automatically

-    In above step, it's a development-time manual operation to apply modifation to database file.
+    In above step, it's a development-time manual operation to apply modification  to database file.

-    Here is a way to apply these modifaction all automatically during production-time, this way is "doing nothing manaully", as there is already a function at Back-end side to check pending database schema modifiton and apply them when launch Back-end program\: `HackSystem.WebAPI.Infrastructure\DataSeed\DatabaseInitializer.cs`.
+    Here is a way to apply these modification all automatically during production-time, this way is "doing nothing manually", as there is already a function at Back-end side to check pending database schema modification and apply them when launch Back-end program\: `HackSystem.WebAPI.Infrastructure\DataSeed\DatabaseInitializer.cs`.

 ```csharp
 private async static Task InitializeDatabaseAsync(IHost host)